aarontgrogg/NoLoJS/README.md

 As HTML and CSS continue to mature, this collection should expand.

-Please feel free to copy these and suggest others.
+Please feel free to copy these and suggest others; Issues and PRs welcome!